FIVE MOST SURPRISING FINDS

 “Cash bail ensures defendants appear for trial.
 Eliminating it would lead to increased flight rates and public safety risks.”

 Three jurisdictions have tested this claim with large-scale data, and the data destroys it.
-First: Washington, D.C. eliminated cash bail for most offenses decades ago and releases approximately 88% of defendants pretrial — with 88% court appearance rates and 86% non-rearrest rates, comparable to cash bail jurisdictions (D.C.
+First — Washington, D.C. eliminated cash bail for most offenses decades ago and releases roughly 88% of defendants pretrial, with 88% court appearance rates and 86% non-rearrest rates, numbers comparable to cash bail jurisdictions (D.C.
 Pretrial Services Agency).
-Second: New Jersey implemented comprehensive bail reform in 2017 and saw a 44% reduction in its pretrial jail population with no increase in pretrial crime rates and stable court appearance rates (New Jersey Judiciary, 2019).
-Third: Kentucky has operated a pretrial services program since 1976 that consistently shows comparable court appearance rates to cash bail.
-The bail bond industry’s $2–3 billion in annual revenue is extracted from poor families to solve a problem that can be solved without it.
+Second — New Jersey implemented comprehensive bail reform in 2017 and saw a 44% reduction in its pretrial jail population with no increase in pretrial crime rates and stable court appearance rates (New Jersey Judiciary, 2019).
+Third — Kentucky has operated a pretrial services program since 1976 that consistently shows comparable court appearance rates to cash bail.
+The bail bond industry’s $2–3 billion in annual revenue is taken from poor families to solve a problem that can be solved without it.

 The Bail Bond Industry’s War on Reform

-The commercial bail bond industry — which exists in only two countries on earth, the United States and the Philippines — has a direct financial interest in the perpetuation of the cash bail system and has lobbied aggressively against reform.
-The American Bail Coalition, the industry’s primary lobbying organization, has spent millions of dollars fighting bail reform legislation in state legislatures across the country (Pretrial Justice Institute, 2017).
+The commercial bail bond industry — which exists in only two countries on earth, the United States and the Philippines — has a direct financial interest in keeping cash bail alive and has lobbied aggressively against reform.
+The American Bail Coalition, the industry’s primary lobbying group, has spent millions fighting bail reform bills in state legislatures across the country (Pretrial Justice Institute, 2017).

 The data does not support the industry’s public safety argument.
 The Pretrial Justice Institute has documented that risk-based assessment systems — which evaluate a defendant’s flight risk rather than financial capacity — produce court appearance rates equal to or better than cash bail systems.

-Washington, D.C., which eliminated cash bail for most offenses decades ago and operates a pretrial services system based on risk assessment, releases approximately 88% of defendants pretrial.
-Of those released, approximately 88% make all scheduled court appearances, and 86% are not rearrested during the pretrial period.
-These numbers are comparable to jurisdictions that rely on cash bail, which means the bail bond industry’s $2 to $3 billion in annual revenue is extracted from poor families to solve a problem that can be solved without it.
+Washington, D.C., which eliminated cash bail for most offenses decades ago and runs a pretrial services system based on risk assessment, releases roughly 88% of defendants pretrial.
+Of those released, about 88% make all scheduled court appearances, and 86% are not rearrested during the pretrial period.
+These numbers are comparable to jurisdictions that rely on cash bail.
+That means the bail bond industry’s $2 to $3 billion in annual revenue is taken from poor families to solve a problem that can be solved without it.

 What Pretrial Detention Costs the Public

 The financial cost of pretrial detention to taxpayers is staggering.
-Rabuy and Kopf, in their analysis for the Prison Policy Initiative (2016), documented the figure: the United States spends approximately $14 billion every year detaining people before trial.
-This figure includes:
+Rabuy and Kopf, in their analysis for the Prison Policy Initiative (2016), documented the figure.
+The United States spends roughly $14 billion every year detaining people before trial.
+This includes the following.

 Taxpayers pay $14 billion a year to cage people who have not been convicted.
 Most pose no documented safety risk.
 Many are detained solely because they are poor.
 And the detention itself manufactures future crime — crime that taxpayers will also pay to prosecute, adjudicate, and incarcerate.
 This is not a justice system.
 It is a poverty trap with a law enforcement badge, and its primary function is not public safety but the extraction of wealth from communities that have no wealth to extract.